s-hisham-gh/image-processing/README.md

-The following image processing techniques are implemented in this repository:
+The following image processing techniques are implemented in **task1** of this repository:

 1. Bilinear Interpolation
    - Script: `bilinear_interpolation.py`